Hemophilia at a Glance

 Facts About Hemophilia

-People with hemophilia are lacking one or more important proteins called clotting factors.
+Clinically, people with hemophilia are lacking one or more important proteins called clotting factors.
 In the absence of these proteins, blood cannot clot normally.
-The type of hemophilia a person has depends on the specific type of missing or deficient clotting factor.
-People with hemophilia bleed for a longer time than others after an injury or surgery and may also have internal bleeding that can damage organs and tissues and even be life-threatening.
-According to the Centers for Disease Control:
+The specific type of hemophilia depends on which clotting factor is missing or deficient.
+People with hemophilia bleed longer than others after an injury or surgery and may also have internal bleeding that can damage organs and tissues and even be life-threatening.
+Women who inherit the hemophilia gene often have reduced clotting factor levels, which can lead to symptoms such as heavy periods, easy bruising, or bleeding into joints.
+In some cases, factor levels are low enough they meet the clinical criteria for a hemophilia diagnosis.

 • Family history of hemophilia is present in almost two-thirds of cases

-• Hemophilia occurs more commonly in men - 1 in every 5,000 male births
+• Hemophilia occurs more commonly in males - 1 in every 5,617 male births

 • Bleeding can occur both externally and internally